Hard Skills vs. Soft Skills

 Difference Between Hard and Soft Skills

-The key differences between hard and soft skills lie in how you acquire them and use them at work.
+The key differences between hard and soft skills lie in how you acquire them, how they are measured, and how you use them at work.
 Aside from being teachable, hard skills are quantifiable.
+They are acquired through formal education, training, courses, and on-the-job experience.
 It’s easy for recruiters to know you have them because learners can be certified, licensed, or registered.
 For instance, coding is a hard skill learned through courses, training, or practical experience.
 Certain hard skills may even be required for specific jobs.
 Coding is crucial for a developer or web designer but less relevant for an administrative assistant or project manager.

 Most jobs require some level of soft skills.
 Some of the hardest jobs in the world, including health care professionals, developers, administrative assistants, project managers, and web designers, all benefit from relationship-building skills, though the degree of necessity may vary.